-Big purple glasses frame Sofia Izzi’s big blue eyes, matched only her beaming smile and loving personality.
+Big purple glasses frame Sofia Izzi’s big blue eyes, matched only by her beaming smile and loving personality.
 This little girl, although tiny in size, is proving she is capable of big things despite her diagnosis with an incredibly rare genetic disorder.

 Sofia was meeting all her milestones up until about 6 months of age.
 Then, she wasn’t sitting up or reaching for toys or for her parents.
 “That’s when I brought her into the pediatrician,” said her mother, Stefanie, of Franklin, Mass.
 “They said to give her some time, maybe she was just a late bloomer.
 But I still thought something wasn’t quite right.”

 Three months later, Sofia still wasn’t sitting up.
 “That’s when I took her to the doctor again and we set up Early Intervention.
 I had no idea what Early Intervention was or what that appointment would mean, but they referred us to a geneticist at another local hospital just in case,” said Stefanie.
 There, Sofia received an unexpected diagnosis her parents, Stefanie and Tyler, had never heard of – Pitt Hopkins syndrome.